It’s going to be that time of year again soon… spring break! Since this feels…

 Today, the Asinelli and Garisenda towers are the city’s most famous, with heights of 97 and 48 meters, respectively.
 Though that tower in Pisa gets all the press, the Asinelli Tower tilts 2.4 meters and is considered the highest leaning tower in the world.
 For a few bucks, you may climb the Torre Asinelli for a fantastic view of the red-roofed city.
 Students beware: Legend has it that anyone who climbs the tower before graduating will not get their degree.

 One of Bologna’s many nicknames is La Grassa, which means “the fat one.”
 This is the home of many iconic Italian eats, including mortadella, tagliatelle, ragù, tortellini and fritto misto.
 Fellow food lovers… are you packing your bags yet?

 Do you hear “prix fixe menu” and automatically hear ca-ching!
 Not at È Cucina.
-This restaurant concept from chef Cesare Marretti offers three surprise menus daily—one for meat-eaters, one for pescatarians, one for vegetarians.
-A four-course meal costs 20 Euros, and is really, really delicious.
+This restaurant concept from chef Cesare Marretti offers three surprise menus daily—one for meat-eaters, one for pescatarians, and one for vegetarians.
+A four-course meal costs 20 Euros and is really, really delicious.